Most often seen in the Sitcom.

 "The Two Mrs. Cranes" has Daphne pretending to be married to Niles (to his delirious surprise), as an excuse to avoid reconnecting with an old boyfriend.
 And Frasier being married to Roz (as Maris), but that was just out of spite by Martin.

 On Degrassi, Ellie pretended to be Marco's girlfriend during high school to throw off suspicion, until they started developing a co-dependent relationship because of it.

 That isn't the first, or last, time this is used.
 Toby was J.T.'s beard to push away Liberty's advances.
 Alex and Paige invoked Girl on Girl Is Hot to get into a party before they were dating (and before Paige knew she was bi).
 Jay started out as Manny's beard to annoy her parents.
 Anya was unknowingly Riley's beard, and then Fiona took the job when she figured Riley was gay.

 There was a second-season episode of Boy Meets World called "The Beard."
 Shawn can't choose between two girls, so while he goes out with one of them, he recruits Cory to "sit on" the other, lest he should change his mind.
-Needless to say, the girls are none too happy about this stunt, and their schoolmates loudly proclaim them to be "scum."
+The girls are none too happy about this stunt, and their schoolmates loudly proclaim them to be "scum."

 Glee: Quinn points out this is what people are going to think she is after her boyfriend Finn joins Glee Club.

 Actually played straight later when Kurt attempts to be more like his father (ie straight) and dates Brittany.

 Sam dating Santana.
 Later, when she learns that Karofsky is as deep in the closet as her, she blackmails him into going to the prom with her as part of a scheme to get Kurt back and increase her standing with the rest of the club (specifically Brittany).